OpenIndiana/oi-docs/docs/dev/userland.md

 * `*.p5m`: manifests used to generate the IPS package
 * `$(COMPONENT_NAME).license`: file containing the licenses applicable to the software

-To build a component, you simply cd into the directory of the software, and type "gmake TARGET" (here we use gmake to call GNU make), where TARGET can be one of:
+To build a component you simply cd into the directory of the software, and type "gmake TARGET" (here we use gmake to call GNU make), where TARGET can be one of:

 | Target | Description |
 |---|---|